rsvasudev/LabReport2/index.md

 ## Part 3
 **In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.**
 I learned how to remotely connect to the computer in week 2 by using our own personal code.
-Now, I am able to use this remote computer from anywhere, whcih i thought was extremely neat and impressive.
-You simply jsut have to use ssh and then the specific emaila nd then enter your password.
-Now, I don't even need the password due to the keys I created.
+Now, I am able to use this remote computer from anywhere, which I thought was extremely neat and impressive.
+You simply just have to use ssh and then the specific email and then enter your password.
+In fact, I don't even need the password due to the keys I created.